Phil Bartlett: In politics

 In 2004, at the age of 28, Bartlett ran for the Maine Senate in the 6th district.
 He won the Democratic primary election held on June 8, 2004, taking 59% of the vote against Gorham resident Edward Needham.
 In the general election held on November 2, he faced incumbent Sen. Carolyn Gilman, a Republican from Westbrook, defeating her by 53% to 47% – a margin of 1,168 votes.
 He won re-election in 2006, 2008 and 2010.

 Bartlett served as senate majority leader in the 124th Legislature (2009–10), losing the position following the 2010 election that saw Republicans take back the senate majority.
 Term limits prevented him from seeking a fifth term in 2012.

 Bartlett was elected to a four-year term on the Democratic National Committee at the Maine Democratic Party Convention on June 2, 2012.

-Personal

-Bartlett has been involved in numerous civic associations, serving as president of the Gorham Historical Society and the Baxter Memorial Library Association.
-He has also served on the boards of the Presumpscot Regional Land Trust, the Gorham Economic Development Corporation, the Gorham Recreation Advisory Board and the Cumberland County Human Services Advisory Committee.
-He attends the First Parish Congregational Church in Gorham.

-Bartlett is openly gay.
-He has one daughter.